How to Develop Azure Functions with YugabyteDB

 Prerequisites

-For steps on creating a cluster in YugabyteDB Managed, see the Quick start.
+For steps on creating a cluster in YugabyteDB Aeon, see the Quick start.

 For a configuration that provides fault tolerance across availability zones, deploy a three-node cluster on Azure in the westus3 region.
 However, you can start with an always-free single-node Sandbox cluster.

-Deploy a 3-node YugabyteDB Managed cluster to Azure
+Deploy a 3-node YugabyteDB Aeon cluster to Azure

 Add your computer's IP address to the cluster IP allow list so that you can run your serverless functions locally in development.

-Now that we have a working cluster in YugabyteDB Managed, let's add some data.
+Now that we have a working cluster in YugabyteDB Aeon, let's add some data.

 Add data to YugabyteDB